-Grades will be based on one midterm (30%), a cumulative final exam (35%), a project and accompanying paper (25%), and a quiz/homework/participation grade (10%).
+Grades will be based on three midterms (your two highest scores will each account for 25% of the total grade, while your lowest score will only count for 15%), a project and accompanying paper (25%), and quizzes (10%).

 Exams

 Tests will be a mixture of multiple choice and short answer questions.
 Make-up exams will only be considered if the student has a note from a doctor.